eshat69/blockchain/README.md

 •	Network Congestion: Higher congestion can lead to higher fees as users compete to have their transactions processed quickly.
 •	Transaction Size: Larger transactions (in terms of data size, not necessarily amount) may require higher fees to prioritize them in the queue.
 •	Desired Speed: Users can choose to pay higher fees for faster confirmation times.
-A cryptocurrency wallet is a digital tool that allows users to securely store, send, and receive cryptocurrencies .
+A cryptocurrency wallet is a digital tool that allows users to store, send, and receive cryptocurrencies securely.
 Key Aspects of Cryptocurrency Wallets:
 1. Private Keys:
 o	A cryptocurrency wallet stores your private keys, which are crucial for authorizing transactions and accessing your funds.
 Private keys are generated securely and should be kept confidential.